OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 ![Transmission Flow Explanation](./assets/transmission-flow-explanation.png)

-The Audit Log helps the user to know who received her/his PAF Data.
+The Audit Log helps the user to know who received their PAF Data.
 In other words, the user doesn't need to know who was the Sender of a Transmission, only the Receiver.
 However the list of Transmission is chronologically ordered.